mewakinHub/Redis-Term-Research/documents/lossyReLU.md

 ### Summary

 Based on the experimental results and the algorithm design, the Lossy ReLU Inspired Algorithm introduces a modified activation function for image compression, providing a decision-making process that balances compression quality and file size reduction.

+// show experimental result of how we speed up from vanilla Redis on loading time and response time//